 Extra inventory that is just sitting comes at an additional cost.
 Having too little inventory will result in a loss of sales and customers.
 Once your customer has placed an order you want to make sure they receive their packages in a timely fashion.
 Data analytics can help you make decisions about the amount of inventory that needs to be ordered so that businesses never have too much or too little stock, and can ensure businesses can fulfill their delivery promises, which increases customer loyalty.

 Threats to data security is something businesses face daily.
 Should your business experience a data breach, using data analytics can help you diagnose the cause of the breach by processing relevant data.
 Your IT department can use applications to evaluate, process and visualize their audit logs to determine the course and origins of a cyberattack, and can assist them in locating vulnerabilities and fixing them.

 IT departments can also use statistical models to prevent future attacks.
 Businesses can set up these models to run continuously, with monitoring and alerting systems to detect and flag irregularities so action can be taken to thwart any threats.

 Errors in business are unavoidable, but the more a business makes, the more costly it is to your budget and your bottom line.
 Analyzing data for the last three months, six months, year or more can make sure that you aren’t expanding exorbitant amounts of time and money on strategies that don’t produce a positive ROI.

-Bottom line, data analytics can help businesses better understand their customers’ buying habits and behaviors, create powerful, personalized campaigns, reduce mistakes, and provide businesses with a competitive edge.
+Bottom line, data analytics can help businesses better understand customers and their buying habits and behaviors, create personalized campaigns, reduce mistakes, and provide businesses with a competitive edge.
 Unlock the growth potential of your business by using data analytics and incorporating these methods in your strategy planning.